 Less successful is the contemporary story.
 It makes conceptual sense for Breillat to want to throw the period tale into bas-relief, by framing it with a commentary that sets up the story as an extension of the females' imaginings, but the children reading the story are so young (several years even from preadolescence) that its darker symbolic and thematic underpinnings lack the credibility that they would possess if these girls were slightly older -- especially when the director substitutes the younger of the contemporary girls for Marie-Catherine in the sequence involving the forbidden room and the blood.
 Moreover, the modern thread suffers for being too cute, too precious.
 It also leads up to a twist ending that is less than plausible.

 These represent the film's key weaknesses.
 The only other weakness is a slight narrative drag near the end of the second act that temporarily weighs the story down.
-Even at a breezy 75 minutes, one senses that Breillat could have told the same story at a slightly more rapid clip.
-Nevertheless, the breathtaking denouement of the period chronicle helps the film rebound by offering a fitting and perfect wrap-up for everything that has preceded it.
+Even though the picture only runs 80 minutes, one senses that Breillat could have told the same story at a slightly more rapid clip.
+Those reservations notwithstanding, however, the picture still has much to recommend it.